-Each port and link aggregate is associated with a set of 8 VOQs, referred to as a queue set (QSet) instance.
-The QSet instance (QSI) is associated with QSet profile 1 (QSP 1) by default.
+The queue management and related QoS functions are implemented using a Queue Set (QSet) framework.
+Each port and link aggregate is associated with a set of eight egress queues, referred to as a Queue Set Instance (QSI).
+Each QSI is associated with QSet profile 1 (QSP 1) by default.
 The default QSP 1 imports a default Weighted Random Early Detection (WRED) profile (WRP 1).

-A QSP defines both global parameters for the profile and individual queue profile parameters that are applied to the 8 VOQs associated with the QSet instance.
-See "Congestion Management" on page 21-10 for more information.
+A QSP defines both global parameters for the profile and individual queue profile parameters that are applied to the eight queues associated with the QSet instance.
+See "Congestion Management" on page 23-10 for more information.